Destination weddings – they are all the rage at the moment – and why not? A beautiful location in a place that could double as your honeymoon…

-Don’t get me wrong – I’m all for having your wedding wherever you want to have it, but first ask yourselves these questions:
+Don’t get me wrong – I’m all for having your wedding wherever you want to have it, but first, ask yourselves these questions:

-It may sound like a great idea at the time and for some groups – it will be ideal, but think about how you’ve always want to spend your honeymoon and then consider if this is for you.
+It may sound like a great idea at the time and for some groups – it will be ideal, but think about how you’ve always wanted to spend your honeymoon and then consider if this is for you.

 This can be an awkward and tricky conversation to have.
 You don’t want to compromise on the day you want simply because one person can’t afford it.
 So you need to weigh up what’s more important to you.

 How difficult will it be to find somebody to legally marry you in our country of choice?